gitlabhq/gitlabhq/doc/topics/application_development_platform/index.md

 ### Build, test, deploy

-In order to provide modern devops workflows, our Application Development Platform will rely on [Auto DevOps](https://docs.gitlab.com/ee/topics/autodevops/) to provide those workflows.
+In order to provide modern DevOps workflows, our Application Development Platform will rely on [Auto DevOps](https://docs.gitlab.com/ee/topics/autodevops/) to provide those workflows.
 Auto DevOps works with any Kubernetes cluster; you're not limited to running on GitLab's infrastructure.
-Additoinally, Auto DevOps offers an incremental consumption path.
-Because it is [composable](https://docs.gitlab.com/ee/topics/autodevops/#using-components-of-auto-devops) you can as much or as little as you'd like as customize without having to start over on a completely different platform.
+Additionally, Auto DevOps offers an incremental consumption path.
+Because it is [composable](https://docs.gitlab.com/ee/topics/autodevops/#using-components-of-auto-devops) you can as much or as little as you'd like, as customize without having to start over on a completely different platform.

 ### Security